RobACurtis/final-project/README.md

 ## Stretch Features
   - User can log out.
   - User can see their profile photo in the navbar when logged in.
-  - User can edit their profile info.
+  - User can edit their profile information.

 # Development

 ### System Requirements
-- Node.Js 16 or higher
+- Node.JS 16 or higher
 - NPM 6 or higher
 - Postgres